Letters From Swaziland

 11 Jan 1970

-I’m back in Jerusalem after a few days on The Dead Sea.
+I’m back in Jerusalem after a few days along the Dead Sea.
 I’ve been here for over a week now and may stay much longer.
 I can’t make up my mind to go elsewhere because I’m very comfortable here and the costs are minimal.
 Room and food is running me about $2.00 a day! which is as cheap as can be for Israel.
-I’m living in Jordanian Jerusalem about two blocks from the Damascus gate city where good chicken and rice meals are 60 cents along with a variety of other good eats for similarly low prices.
+I’m living in Jordanian Jerusalem about two blocks from the Damascus gate where good chicken and rice meals are 60 cents along with a variety of other good eats for similarly low prices.

 I’m looking into working here for a month or so either on an archaeological dig or on a kibbutz.
-Since chances of the former are remote, it will probably be on a kibbutz that I land.
+Since chances of the former are remote, it will probably be on a kibbutz where I land.
 For the moment however, I am still relaxing by absorbing the city and reading.

 I’ve found a nice quiet spot on the mount of Olives overlooking the entire city where I can spend quiet days when the noise gets to me.
 I am also looking into the possibility of selling my airline ticket as I have found that by obtaining a student card I can travel by land, sea & air throughout Europe for ½ normal prices as well as getting into as many museums etc. for lower prices.